sergio-sastre/AndroidUiTestingUtils/README.md

 # AndroidUiTestingUtils
-A set of TestRules, ActivityScenarios and utils to facilitate UI Testing under certain configurations.
+A set of `TestRule`s, `ActivityScenario`s and utils to facilitate UI testing/snapshot testing under certain configurations, independent of the framework you are using.
 It currently supports the following:
 1. FontSizes
 2. Locales

-In the near future, there are plans to also support the following:
+In the near future, there are plans to also support the following, among others:
 1. Orientation
 2. Display
 3. Dark mode
-4. Reduce snapshot testing flakinesss
+4. Reduce snapshot testing flakiness

 ## Integration
 To integrate AndroidUiTestingUtils into your project: